 - Person convicted of nonviolent sexual offenses.
 This requires a 10-year period of registration for a first offense and lifetime for a following offense.

 - Person convicted of sexually violent crimes.
 These require lifetime registration.

 Call me if you have any questions regarding the Connecticut sex offender registration.
 I will do everything possible to help you avoid a conviction for sexual assault and therefore avoid registration requirements.

-Contact me, Erin Field of Field Law Office, LLC today to schedule a free and confidential consultation.
+Contact experienced CT sexual assault lawyer, Erin Field of Field Law Office, LLC today to schedule a free and confidential consultation.
 During the consultation, I will go over the facts of your sexual assault case in detail and explain what I will do to defend you against the charges you face.
-Contact me now so I can get started on your case right away.